Privacy Policy

 6. Cookies

-This Cookie Policy, as well as the Privacy Policy describes the policies and practices used by HARTING Pty Ltd (ABN 42 100 080 206) (we, us, our) whith regard to information collected via our website at www.harting.com/AU (the Website).
+This Cookie Policy, as well as the Privacy Policy describes the policies and practices used by HARTING Pty Ltd (ABN 42 100 080 206) (we, us, our) with regard to information collected via our website at www.harting.com/AU.

 By using this Website and consenting to this Cookie Policy, you agree that we can place cookies as we describe below, and you agree to the collection, sharing, and use of data and where applicable personal information (that is, information or an opinion about you, whether true or not, which identifies you or from which your identity is reasonably identifiable) for personalization of advertising or other services.
 We also employ so called tracking mechanisms which we explain below.